 ( All images except the first one belong to Google)

-This week while doing my weekly shop in the local supermarket I bumped in to one of my allotment neighbours who works in there.
+This week, whilst out and about, I bumped in to one of my allotment neighbours.
 Lovely bloke, who like a lot of the people on the site will always stop for a chat and occasionally pass on their top tips.

 Most of the advice this chap (Who I’ll call Paul) has given me has been sound – however there have been certain pieces in the past where I’ve thought to my self ‘ is he having me on here?’
 One such piece was about sprouts: